25 January 2021

 Tip 2: avoid plugins & external codes

-In the Garden Connect CMS there is a possibility to use external tags.
+In the Garden Connect Platform there is a possibility to use external tags.
 That’s handy because it gives you freedom and flexibility.
 Examples of external tags are:

 But these do come with downsides: every tag that you upload makes your website run more slowly.
 Make sure to limit the number of external plugins to only the most necessary.
 If you use a tool, ask the external party how you can implement this without lowering your website’s speed.